DualSapiens/cs207-FinalProject/docs/source/Installation.rst

 6. Place the downloaded `requirements.txt` file into the project directory and type `pip install -r requirements.txt` to install the necessary dependencies.
 7. Unpack `autodiff-0.0.7.tar.gz` in the project directory (or anywhere really), and `cd` into the unpacked directory.
 8. Type `python setup.py install` and the package will be installed.
-9. Users can now try the examples shown in `docs/examples`_ on our GitHub repo to verify and explore the wonderful `autodiff` package!
+9. Users can now try the examples shown in :doc:`Usage` page or `docs/examples`_ in our GitHub repo to verify and explore the wonderful `autodiff` package!

 .. _autodiff-0.0.7.tar.gz: https://github.com/DualSapiens/cs207-FinalProject/blob/master/autodiff/dist/autodiff-0.0.7.tar.gz